-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, Apr 22, 2018.
+Discussion in 'Other health news and research' started by Andy, Apr 22, 2018.

 Annoyingly only 20 test subjects but interesting ...not sure whether there is a tangible link to how this translates into better health rather than a general association with improvements to stiffening of arteries in old age.
 Be interesting to know whether there is a difference taking the horrendously expensive MitoQ once per day vs a larger dose of the supposedly inferior (but cheaper) ubiquinol several times a day?